idris-live/idris-live.github.io/_pages/understanding_dependent_types.md

 This declaration can be read as follows: "`replicate` is a function that takes a natural number `n` and a value `x` of some arbitrary type `a`.
 It returns a `Vect` of length `n` having values of type `a`".
-Notice how this fits Wikipedia's definition of a dependent type: the return type of `replicate` depends on the value of one of `replicate`'s arguments.
+It nicely illustrates the nature of a dependent type: the return type of `replicate` depends on the value of one of `replicate`'s arguments.

 From the name `replicate` and the type signature, it is easy to guess correctly that the `Vect`